B-iggy/HWS-Configs/README.md

 ## Info

-HWS Configs have the goal to enrich the Multiplayer gaming experience, because the Vanilla Config files have the focus on Singleplayer.
+HWS Configs have the goal to enrich the Multiplayer gaming experience for the [HWS Servers](https://empyrion-homeworld.net), because the Vanilla Config files have the focus on Singleplayer.
 In concentrate heavily on performance and fun, hence some values may differ from Vanilla.

 I value feedback, so the Config files are constantly changing based on the Community interaction with them.